nationalparkservice/iyore/README.md

  iterable of `str` |  field's value must be in iterable callable          |  `callable(field's value)` must return True

+Lastly, you may only want to work with a few Entries when initially exploring a large Dataset.
+If you specify a number to the `n` keyword argument, at most only that many Entries will be located.

 ## Sorting

 To access your data in a particular order, use the `sort` keyword argument.